discogerm/guillermoarriadevoe.com/README.md

 2.  **Add Contentful Environment Variables**

-    Create a [Contentful](https://www.contentful.com) account and along with a new [Personal Access Token](https://www.contentful.com/developers/docs/references/authentication/#the-content-management-api).
-When you're done, create a new .env file in the main directory with the following two variables.
+    First create a [Contentful](https://www.contentful.com) account.
+Then create a new [Personal Access Token](https://www.contentful.com/developers/docs/references/authentication/#the-content-management-api).
+When you're done, create a new .env file in the main app directory with the following two variables.

     ```sh
     # sample values